11 hot travel destinations for retirees

 You’ve retired from work and are ready to enjoy the trip of a lifetime – so where should you go?

-With COVID-19 putting paid to overseas travel for the time being, let’s look at some of the top destinations in this magnificent country of ours:
+Let’s look at some of the top destinations in this magnificent country of ours:

 1. Our Red Centre – Northern Territory